Our leadership team

 General Counsel and Assistant Commissioner, Legal & Internal Integrity

-Kenneth Teoh is the NDIS Commission’s General Counsel and Assistant Commissioner, Legal & Internal Integrity.
-He joined the NDIS Commission in November 2022.
+Myra Kochárdy is the NDIS Commission’s acting General Counsel and Assistant Commissioner, Legal and Internal Integrity.
+Myra joined the NDIS Commission in July 2023.

-Ken leads the provision of legal advice to the NDIS Quality & Safeguards Commissioner and the full range of legal services across the NDIS Commission.
-He also oversees the Commission’s accountability functions such as handling of complaints about the Commission, requests under the Commonwealth Freedom of Information Act 1982, disclosures under the Public Interest Disclosure Act 2013, and review of decisions made by the Commission.
+Myra leads the provision of legal advice to the NDIS Quality & Safeguards Commissioner and the full range of legal services across the NDIS Commission.
+She also oversees the Commission’s accountability functions such as handling of complaints about the Commission, requests under the Commonwealth Freedom of Information Act 1982, disclosures under the Public Interest Disclosure Act 2013, and review of decisions made by the Commission.

 Chief Operating Officer